Cybersecurity Best Practices and Risk Management Blog | HITRUST

 What helps: Email security, anti-phishing training, and strong auditing.

-What it leads to: System takeovers and deeper access.
+What it leads to: System access and privilege escalation.

-What helps: Endpoint protection and managing privileged accounts.
+What helps: Vulnerability scanning, network segmentation, up-to-date software, and managing privileged accounts.

-What it leads to: Stealthy control over compromised systems.
+What it leads to: Consistent control over compromised systems.

-What it leads to: Downtime, data loss, and high recovery costs.
+What it leads to: System access and privilege escalation.

 What should you do now?